analiceleite/dbmind_agent/README.md

 # 🤖 DBMind Agent

 An intelligent database assistant that dynamically generates SQL queries and provides accurate answers based on company data.
-Built with Deno, React, and Zypher Agent, featuring real-time streaming chat and PostgreSQL integration.
+Built with Deno, React, and Zypher Agent, featuring real-time streaming chat and PostgreSQL integration with Anthropic Claude AI.

 ## 🏗️ Architecture

-The frontend and the backend are running locally on my machine, but the database and ollama are running on a cloud virtual machine with 128GB of memory.
+The frontend and backend run locally, while the database runs on a cloud VM.
+AI processing is handled by Anthropic's Claude models via API.

-# INSERT PRINTSCREEN

 ```
 ┌─────────────────────────────────────────────────┐